 Five conditions are immediately life threatening and rapidly correctable:

 Diagnosis and treatment begin during the primary survey (see Approach to the Trauma Patient) and are based first on clinical findings.
 Depth and symmetry of chest wall excursion are assessed, the lungs are auscultated, and the entire chest wall and neck are inspected and palpated.
-Patients in respiratory distress should be monitored with serial assessments of clinical status and of oxygenation plus ventilation (eg, with pulse oximetry, ABGs, capnometry if intubated).
+Patients in respiratory distress should be monitored with serial assessments of clinical status and of oxygenation plus ventilation (eg, with pulse oximetry, arterial blood gas tests, capnometry if intubated).